-The Gendell Center for Energy and the Environment is the central focus of an Energy and Environmental Systems Engineering initiative which prepares students to tackle significant societal problems related to environmental quality, and sustainable energy and security.
+The Gendell Center for Engineering, Energy, and the Environment is the central focus of an Energy and Environmental Systems Engineering initiative which prepares students to tackle significant societal problems related to environmental quality, and sustainable energy and security.

 - Engage students in solving real-world energy problems